ooguzsrtt/electron-todo/README.md

 # electron-todo
-An electron.js porject for todo application.
+An electron.js project for todo application.